 internalization of receptor-ligand complexes.
 The dependency on

-coreceptor signaling is strongly ligand specific.
+co-receptor signaling is ligand specific.
 Cellular responses to

-these ligands are involved in angiogenesis, inflammatory response, fatty
+these ligands are involved in angiogenesis, inflammatory responses, fatty

 into cells, thus participating in muscle lipid utilization, adipose